 The salts' mechanism of neutralization of acid varies, and each salt has a different mechanism with the ultimate goal of acid neutralization.

-The dose for antacids depends upon the age of the patient, the purpose of administration (neutralization of acid or off-label use) and presence of other comorbidities like renal or hepatic impairment.
+The dose for antacids depends upon the age of the patient, the purpose of administration (neutralization of acid or off-label use), and the presence of other comorbidities like renal or hepatic impairment.
 As all the forms of these medications are available as over the counter medication, the dosing recommendation varies by product/and or manufacturer.

 Aluminum Hydroxide (Antacid)